 Have you ever wondered why some American flags have gold fringe on the edges?
 While most American flags feature a traditional design consisting of 13 stripes and 50 stars, some are embellished with gold fringe.
-The edges are essentially covered with gold-colored material or fabric, resulting in a unique appearance that’s not found in traditional American flags.
-So, what’s the purpose of the story behind this gold fringe exactly?
+The edges are essentially covered with braided, gold-colored material or fabric, resulting in a unique appearance that’s not found in traditional American flags.
+So, what’s the reason behind this gold fringe exactly?

-Of course, you look through the U.S. Flag Code – the federal law governing the display, maintenance and retirement of the American flag – you won’t find any mention of gold fringe.
-Neither older versions of the U.S. Flag Code nor the current version of the U.S. Flag Code mention gold fringe.
-Considering that the U.S. Flag Code is designed specifically for the American flag, you might be wondering why it doesn’t mention anything about gold fringe.
-Well, unfortunately, it’s not known why the U.S. Flag Code doesn’t discuss the American flag’s gold fringe.
-We only know that gold fringe was originally used in American flags displayed by the U.S. Army.
+Of course, if you look through the U.S. Flag Code – the federal law governing the display, maintenance and retirement of the American flag – you won’t find any mention of gold fringe.
+Neither older versions of the U.S. Flag Code nor the current version mention anything about gold fringe.
+Considering that the U.S. Flag Code is designed specifically for the American flag, you might be wondering why it doesn’t mention anything about it.
+Unfortunately, it’s not known why the U.S. Flag Code doesn’t discuss the American flag’s gold fringe.
+We only know that it was originally used in American flags displayed by the U.S. Army.

-While the most probable theory regarding the gold fringe is that it originated in the U.S. Army, another theory is that it’s used to designate Admiralty courts.
+While the most probable theory regarding gold fringe is that it originated in the U.S. Army, another theory is that it’s used to designate Admiralty courts.
 An admiralty court is a court system that operates under martial law.
 In other words, it’s a military court that upholds law and order for a civilian population rather than the normal government or judicial system.
 You’ll often discover American flags with gold fringe in courtrooms throughout the United States.
-However, that doesn’t mean the gold fringe designates Admiralty courts.
-There have been lawsuits filed in the past claiming the gold fringe designates Admiralty courts, but all of these lawsuits have been shot down.
+However, that doesn’t mean the gold fringe designates Admiralty courts in particular.
+There have been lawsuits filed in the past claiming the gold fringe designates them, but all of these lawsuits have been shot down.

-The bottom line is that, officially, gold fringe on the American flag doesn’t indicate anything.
-It’s simply a decorative feature that can either be added to the American flag or left off.
-It was originally used by the U.S. Army, though you can now find gold-fringed American flags elsewhere.
+The bottom line is that, officially, gold fringe on the American flag doesn’t indicate anything specifically; however, it is most commonly used for special decoration on flags on display indoors, such as in churches, courtrooms, and other public places.
+Fringe can either be added to the American flag or left off depending on the setting.
+What we do know for sure is that it was originally used by the U.S. Army, though you can now find gold-fringed American flags in many other places.